Why getting a tattoo hurts — the science behind inking

-Your leather jacket and motorcycle aren’t enough for you anymore; they fall woefully short of conveying just how much of a badass you really are.
-This will not do — everyone must see you in all your glory, the world must know.
-With a spring in your step, you walk into the best tattoo parlor in town, pick out a design that has a dragon with a skull over explosions and roses and chainswords and… OW!
+You’ve gone on and decided: you have something you want to put on your skin forever.
+Whether it’s just for yourself or for everyone to see you it in all its glory, you want a tattoo.
+With a spring in your step, you walk into the best tattoo parlor in town, pick out a design that has a dragon with a skull over explosions and roses and chainswords and… ow!
 Why do tattoos hurt so much!?

-Tattooing is a controversial subject — some are all for it, others consider it an art form to be perfected and some think it’s repulsive.
-To each his own, but the fact remains that throughout history, tattoos have had (and in some cases still have) deep running cultural and social implications.
+Although it’s becoming more and more acceptable (at least in some parts of the world), tattooing is still a controversial subject — some are all for it, others consider it an art form to be perfected, and some think it’s repulsive.
+To each their own, but the fact remains that throughout history, tattoos have had (and in some cases still have) deep-running cultural and social implications.
 People around the globe have long marked their bodies to express cultural identity and community status; it is one method to connect to one’s ancestors or gods, to mark rites of passage, or even “wear” a permanent amulet.

 The term “tattoo” is believed to originate from the Polynesian “tatau”, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
 It’s a simple enough process, but the tattoo’s shapes, colors, and position on the body, taken together often hold an incredibly deep meaning throughout time.